soulteary/webhook/docs/en-US/Webhook-Parameters.md

     	use X-Request-Id header, if present, as request ID -x-request-id-limit int
-    	truncate X-Request-Id header to limit; default no limit
+    	truncate X-Request-Id header to limit; default no limit -lang string
+    	set the language code for the webhook (default "en-US") -lang-dir string
+    	set the directory for the i18n files (default "./locales")
 ```

 Use any of the above specified flags to override their default behavior.